Join us in changing lives and building communities.

 Program activities will focus on using innovative methodologies pioneered by organizations such MathXplorers (mathxplorers.org) and CIRCA-STEAM (circasteam.science) such as storytelling for developing critical thinking and joy in learning complex math and science concepts.

-TECH4KAPWA is an innovative community-centered program leveraging technology to advance health equity, inclusion, and racial and disability justice.
-Rooted in decolonizing methodologies and the pedagogy of the oppressed, the program shall utilize and popularize digital tools and platforms that empower marginalized communities to share their stories, access critical resources, and organize for systemic change.
-By integrating community-driven research, digital literacy, and participatory technology design and use, TECH4KAPWA ensures that technology serves as tools for community organizing and self-determination rather than barriers to access and human rights.
+TECH4KAPWA is an innovative community-centered program leveraging transformative technology to advance a variety of aspects.
+Rooted in methodologies, the program shall utilize and popularize digital tools and platforms that empower communities to share their stories, access critical resources, and organize for transformative change.
+By integrating community-driven research, digital literacy, and participatory technology design and use, TECH4KAPWA ensures that technology serves as tools for community organizing and self-determination.

-Among the program’s primary goals are to equip communities with digital tools for self-advocacy and health, increase access to fact-based and critical public information, strengthen the capacity of community organizers through digital platforms, challenge oppressive tech structures, and promote community-controlled digital spaces.
-A core component of TECH4KAPWA is VRXG (Virtual Reality for eXtraordinary Good), a health initiative providing virtual reality technology access and literacy among the underserved segments of the disabled, veterans, and survivors of war and gun violence.
-Building upon Amalna’s extensive work in war-torn areas in Iraq, Syria, and Ukraine since 2018, the program shall collaborate primarily with Amalna’s NGO partners in Europe, the Middle East, and the U.S., and Avatar Uju Consulting, a technology social enterprise-joint venture with expertise on developing virtual reality software for physical and occupational rehabilitation and mental health.
+Among the program’s primary goals are to equip communities with digital tools for self-advocacy and health, increase access to fact-based and critical public information, strengthen the capacity of community organizers through digital platforms, and promote community-controlled digital spaces.
+A core component of TECH4KAPWA is VRXG (Virtual Reality for eXtraordinary Good), a health initiative providing virtual reality technology access and literacy among the under-served segments of the disabled, veterans, and survivors of war and gun violence.
+The program shall collaborate primarily with Amalna’s NGO partners in Europe, the U.S., and Avatar Uju Consulting, a technology social enterprise-joint venture with expertise on developing virtual reality software for physical and occupational rehabilitation and mental health.

 OUR PEOPLE